 Van Build Insulation: What We Recommend

-- Walls: Use ¾” to 1” polyiso foam board, glued to the van body using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
+- Walls: Use Havelock Wool -OR- polyiso/XPS foam board, glued to the van body using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
 Fill any gaps with spray foam.

-- Ceiling: Use 1” to 2” polyiso foam board, glued to the ceiling using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
+- Ceiling: Use Havelock Wool -OR- polyiso/XPS foam board, glued to the ceiling using Great Stuff spray foam or 3M High Strength 90 spray adhesive.
 Fill any gaps with spray foam.

-- Floor: This is less important.
-Use ½” XPS foam board or none.
+- Floor: Use 1/2″ XPS foam board.
 Another option is Reflectix, which will provide at least some sort of thermal break without taking up too much height.

-- Windows: Reversible window coverings with a radiant barrier on one side (like Reflectix, Insul-Shine, or EZ-Cool).
+- Windows: This is highly important.
+Use reversible window coverings with a radiant barrier on one side (like Reflectix, Insul-Shine, or EZ-Cool).
 Face the radiant barrier outwards on hot days to reflect heat away from the van.
 Face it inwards during cold weather to retain heat inside the van.
+For the windshield, use Reflectix or a purpose-built reflective windshield covering (Eclipse Sunshade makes badass retractable coverings that stay mounted to your windshield, which is what we have on our van).

 - Ventilation: We always recommend installing a vent fan.
 Combined with proper insulation, a vent fan can both keep your van cool and help you deal with moisture and condensation.